-CHECKPOINTSnew signed together with a timestamp ts.
-This message is encrypted with the public key $pk{SE}$ of the SE.
-In step (5), the OBU simply forwards this message to the SE.
-The SE validates that the timestamp ts is in the future with respect of its notion of time i.e., ts > time and sets time = ts and updates its checkpoint list.
+The OBU initiates the update protocol identifying the vehicle.
+Then, the SE sends the current balance balance and the time stamp ts signed with its private key sk{SE} .
+The OBU sends this last message, together with the ticket list of tickets T, encrypted to the TSP in step (3).
+In step (4) the TSP sends the checkpoint list for the next billing period CHECKPOINTS{new} signed together with a timestamp ts.
+This list is encrypted with the public key pk{SE} of the SE.
+In step (5) of the protocol, the OBU simply forwards this message to the SE.
+The SE validates that the time stamp ts is in the future with respect of its notion of time i.e., ts > time and sets time = ts and updates its checkpoint list.

 When the TSP performs fraud detection, it is assumed that the TC provided TSP with evidence that the vehicle v has been at cell c at time t.
-Then the TSP will decrypt each entry in the transcript list T provided by v (see Section 8 for optimizations), ignoring those entries that decrypt to zero.
-Entries for (visited) check cells must be of the form $\langle c{\rm pre}, c{\rm cur}, ts, p \rangle$ with $c = c{\rm cur}$ and $ts \approx t$ .
+Then the TSP will decrypt each entry in the transcript list T provided by v (see Section 6 for optimizations), ignoring those entries that decrypt to zero.
+One of these entries must be of the form $< c{\text{pre}}, c{\text{cur}}, ts, p > \text{with } c = c{\text{cur}}$ and $ts \approx t$.
 If that is not the case it means that this vehicle has committed fraud.

-The signature over the new checkpoint list on steps (4) and (5) is there to prevent an adversary from being able to send a corrupt (potentially empty) checkpoint list to the SE which would result in fines, or other kind of damage, for the affected vehicles.
+The signature over the new checkpoint list on steps (4) and (5) is there to prevent an adversary from being able to send a corrupt (potentially empty) checkpoint list to the SE which would result on fines, or other kind of damage, for the affected vehicles.
 Note that these signatures are not required for the security of the protocol as defined in Section 4.